Asthma

 Acute vs. Chronic

 “Acute” is the medical term for short-term, while “chronic” means long-term.
 Although asthma is a chronic condition, you can have both chronic and acute symptoms.
 For example, if asthma is not properly controlled, you can have a cough that doesn’t seem to go away.
 On top of that, if you’re around a trigger (e.g., pollen) or have a cold, this can cause an acute worsening (shortness of breath).
-This is why it is critical to try to keep your or your child’s asthma well controlled, including using the treatment prescribed and having an asthma action plan.
+This is why it is critical to try to keep you or your child’s asthma well controlled, including using the treatment prescribed and having an asthma action plan.

 Triggers are the things that can cause your asthma symptoms.
 Each person has their own set of asthma triggers.
 Triggers can exist at home or even your workplace.
 Workplace specific triggers are covered within our work related asthma section.
 Over time you can figure out what your asthma triggers are and take steps to reduce your exposure.